One part of being a software engineer that I used to enjoy was the satisfaction of cracking a hard bug.

 - All production code is paired on

-- We swap pairs every day, so unless a feature is completed in under a day most of our team will see the code
+- We swap pairs every day, so unless a feature is completed in under a day most of our team will see

 In addition we also have a great definition of done; for a particular feature it means:

 - Development complete (implicitly reviewed by the fact it was paired on)